orgnostic/tractatus/README.md

     + Pure HR data aggregation makes it hard for anyone who lacks the I-O psychology reference system and theoretical knowledge to interpret the data in the right and, ultimately, meaningful way.

         + HR data aggregation products often limit themselves to HR datasets, neglecting business data, and market research.

+    + The future success of producing value from surveys involves combining survey data with HR and finance systems data.

+        + Without such systems, managers will continue to be oblivious to the questions related to the quality of hire, drivers or pay fairness perceptions, causes of turnover and burnout, and others.

 5. Theory without data is empty; data without theory is blind.

     + While conducting a proper human capital diagnostic process, companies need to precisely determine what kind of data they require before the collection starts.
 Only if you have a theory in mind, you’ll know what type of data you need to track.